 The next weekend, I decided to visit Strasbourg’s palace, the Palais de Rohan.
 I can’t believe it took me two months to make it to the palace.
 Me and palaces get along really well together.
-There are actually three museums inside the palace, but on this day I just went to the one where you can see what the actual palace rooms look like.
+There are actually three museums inside the palace, but on this day I only went to the section where you can see what the actual palace rooms look like.

-And, I discovered that the palace courtyard is a good place to take pictures of the cathedral.
-You can actually see the top of it!
-This is hard because it's so tall.
+I also discovered that the palace courtyard is a good place to take pictures of the cathedral.
+You can actually see the top!
+That's always a challenge because it's so tall.

-The day after the Palais de Rohan fun, I did some more quality Strasbourg wandering.
+The day after my Palais de Rohan fun, I did some more quality Strasbourg wandering.

-Since I live on an island, there are always new cute river views to take pictures of.
+Since I live on an island, there are always more river views to take pictures of.